HeinleinSupport/rspamd-slac-2025/Readme_eng.md

 Example multimaps:

-- SENDER_DOMAIN_BLOCKLIST -> reject via force_actions
+- `SENDER_DOMAIN_BLOCKLIST` -> reject via force_actions
-- SENDER_DOMAIN_SPAM -> 8.0 points
+- `SENDER_DOMAIN_SPAM` -> 8.0 points

 *****

 ## Rspamd Settings

 - With the settings plugin in Rspamd you can create a scan profile that has different threshold values, deactivates or explicitly activates certain functions
-- Or simply add another symbol as an indicator for composites or force actions
+- Or it can simply add another symbol as an indicator for composites or force actions
 - the settings profiles can be stored statically in a file, retrieved from a web server, stored in Redis or retrieved from an HTTP API
-- Settings profiles have a matching and a priority as well as a section for customization and for additional symbols
+- Settings profiles have a matching functionality and a priority as well as a section for customization and additional symbols
 - We define default symbols according to their location in the infrastructure
   - _incoming_
   - _outgoing_